luwisluda/EXCEL-Sales-Dashboard/README.md

 # EXCEL-Sales-Dashboard
-the Superstore dataset provided was analyzed to predict ways to increase sales.
+the Superstore dataset provided was analyzed to predict a way to increase sales.